 Under the ADA, service dogs cannot be denied entrance to businesses, even food service establishments, state and local government facilities or nonprofit organizations that serve the public.
 However, service dogs must be under control at all times.
-This generally means they should be leashed or harnessed (unless these get in the way of the dog's duties, in which case the dog must still be under the handler's control).
+This generally means they should be leashed or harnessed—unless these get in the way of the dog's duties, in which case the dog must still be under the handler's control.

 The ADA mandates that a disabled person cannot be asked questions about his or her disability.
 The staff of businesses can only ask two questions to the handler of a service dog:

 - Is the dog indeed a service animal and required to assist with a disability?

-- What specific task(s) has the dog been trained to do (in service to the handler)?
+- What specific task(s) has the dog been trained to do in service to the handler?

 Handlers of service dogs cannot be charged more money because of their dogs, nor can they be denied the rights and access granted to those without service animals.
-Disabled persons with service dogs can only be asked to leave the premises if the dog is out of control and this cannot be corrected by the handler, or if the dog is not house trained.
+Disabled persons with service dogs can only be asked to leave the premises if the dog is out of control and it cannot be corrected by the handler, or if the dog is not house trained.